vestalux/sljekyll/about/member-organisations/friends-of-newmarket-library/index.md

 *Friends of Newmarket Library at Newmarket carnival*

-* Involved in the launch of a local history book, <cite>Exning Remembers</cite> by Tony Pringle, which sold out
+* Involved in the launch of a local history book, <cite>Exning Remembers</cite> by Tony Pringle, which sold out.
-* Held a successful quiz night at the Wildwood restaurant
-* Helped to run a chocolate event in partnership with local shop, The Artistry in Cocoa
+* We raised money to provide the refurbished library with badly needed mobile shelving.
+* We applied for funding from various bodies and most of our applications were successful.

 ## Future plans

-We hold monthly meetings at which every member is welcome.
+We hold monthly meetings; currently they are held at the library on the third Wednesday of every month.
+Every member is welcome.
 If you want to get involved here's how you can help:

-* We’re supporting the Newmarket News ‘Let’s Read’ scheme.
-To volunteer to help local schoolchildren with their reading, please let us know: the Newmarket News will sort out the paperwork so that you can start asap.
-* The Newmarket News will be running a monthly column of news from the library – which library activities do you think should be featured?
-* Knitting Club – do you know any keen knitters who would like to meet regularly in the library?
+* We aim to support fundraising events in the refurbished library and we will need helpers for these events such as looking after refreshments and other preparations.